gessa2020/excel_project1/README.md

 ### Agegroup Attrition analysis
 Figure2
 ![](Screenshots/FemaleAge.jpg "Female attrition")     ![](Screenshots/MaleAge.jpg "Male attrition")

-Comparing the results from both plots, company X has experienced a slightly higher number of male employee loss in the age group of between 25-34 as compared to their female counter parts of the same age group.
+Comparing the results from both plots, company X has experienced a slightly higher number of male employee loss in the age group of between 25-34 as compared to their female counterparts of the same age group.